isaac-sim/IsaacLabExtensionTemplate/README.md

 #### Environment (Optional)

-Although optional, this guide assumes you will be working within a virtual environment set up through Orbit, allowing you to use the `python` command directly.
-If you will not be using a virtual environment, you will need to run Python using `./<path_to_orbit>/orbit.sh -p`.
+Although optional, this guide assumes you will be working within a virtual environment set up through Orbit, allowing you to use the `python` command directly, instead of `${ISAACSIM_PATH}/python.sh`.

 If you have not already, set up a virtual environment with Orbit by installing conda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and use the following commands: